suburbia, sprawl

 Image: “Untitled Arizona III” (2010) by Christoph Gielen from BldgBlog.

-From the air, it seems a mesmerizing pattern, classical built-environment minimialism, people taking space to breathe their own air, inhaling freedom and their own landscaping products.
-This land-intensive human consumption pattern requires urbanization of raw land (i.e. conversion of open space or wilderness into human-stuff) that significantly exceeds the rate of population growth over time, dependent solely upon automobile transportation to navigate the wide distances.
+From the air, a mesmerizing pattern dominates, classical built-environment minimalism.
+People take space to breathe their own air, they inhale freedom along with their own landscaping products.
+This land-intensive human consumption pattern requires urbanization of raw land (i.e. conversion of open space or wilderness into human-stuff).
+All these spread-out-people require cars to navigate the wide spaces and bring them together with friends and family.

-Yet, this model can be retrofitted with alternative transportation: light rail, long-distance bus rapid transit, shuttles, and park-and-rides can create a slow transformation of our disparated neighborhoods.
+Yet, this model can be retrofitted with alternative transportation.
+Light rail, long-distance bus rapid transit, shuttles, and park-and-rides can transform and activate our disparate neighborhoods.
 As the open spaces are filled and densities increase, mass transit alternatives become more financially and operationally viable.

 Share